 The May DAC (all three models) will also support DSD1024 native and PCM 1.536MHz output!
 Theoretically it can do DSD2048 and PCM 3.072Mhz however is untested at this time.
 Also, we have worked hard to reduce the common click noise with all dacs when switching from DSD to PCM.
 This sound click sound has been reduced significantly with a special circuit design.
+The May DAC has the new and exclusive USB Enhanced module which has our FPGA with the new Titanis 2.0 and custom firmware to improve USB Eye Pattern and reduce latency to near zero as well as reduce jitter to very very low levels.
 The USB module has completely new code written to optimize performance and reduce latency significantly.
 Low frequency performance (-40db) is also improved.
-The “enhanced” USB module has two XMOS xu208 chips instead of one that is used in the Spring2.
+The enhanced USB module has two XMOS xu208 chips instead of one that is used in the Spring2.

 New improved power supply circuit with high performance multi stage regulation circuit using Rubycon ZLH caps, Panasonic FC, Vishay Caps or L2/KTE models with our exclusive HoloAudio Branded Caps (KTE model unique custom proprietary caps to replace Vishay caps)

 We are no longer using common LVDS chipset and are now using a custom 4way circuit that isolates each line which further improves sound quality. such as the MCLK is isolated from data line and this improves jitter spec.
 Also there are TWO i2s ports in the May dac.
 Each one can be individually configured pin outs to support all i2s products on the market.

 The May and KTE version of the May DAC also is with a CNC machined aluminum remote control!
 Standard with all three models.